Individualize your learning experience through independent study. Create a learning experience that meets your professional needs and earn ASHA CEUs!

 Complete steps on the Independent Study Participant Worksheet [PDF] to plan the Independent Study.
 Your learning experience must be related to the sciences as they pertain to audiology; speech-language pathology; speech, language, and hearing sciences; and/or the contemporary practice of audiology and speech-language pathology.
 The content and instructional level must be beyond that required for initial certification by ASHA in the professions and must contribute to the acquisition of new skills and knowledge.

 Finalize and sign the plan.
 Once you have agreed on a plan with the guidance of the Independent Study CE Provider, you and the ASHA CE Administrator should document your agreement by signing and dating the Independent Study Participant Worksheet.
-Each party should keep a copy of the signed form for his/her records.
+Each party should keep a copy of the signed form for their records.

 Create a time log [PDF] of your IS activities.
 Keeping an accurate record of the time spent on your independent study is critical for determining the number of ASHA CEUs to award for your coursework.
 (You may earn up to 2.0 [20 hours] ASHA CEUs for an Independent Study plan.
 Coursework must be completed within the same calendar year) Provide the log to the ASHA CE Administrator when verifying your completion of the Independent Study plan.